 Do not have your law school transcript submitted until the degree and date awarded are reflected on the transcript.
 Keep in mind, however, that all transcripts must be received in the Office of Bar Admissions by 4:00 p.m. on or before the transcript filing deadline published below.

 Applicants who are scheduled to receive the J.D. degree near the transcript deadline, and for whom the official transcript showing the J.D. degree and date awarded will not be available by the transcript deadline, MUST request that the Dean of the law school send a letter to the Office of Bar Admissions stating that the J.D. degree has been awarded and the date it was awarded.
-The Dean's letter must be RECEIVED in the Office of Bar Admissions no later than three (3) weeks prior to the Bar Exam.
+This letter must be RECEIVED in the Office of Bar Admissions no later than three weeks prior to the Bar Examination.

 An applicant who was unsuccessful on a previous examination need not resubmit transcripts for a subsequent bar application.

 The MPRE is administered by the National Conference of Bar Examiners (NCBE).
 The examination is administered three times per year (April, August and November) at established test centers across the country.
 The purpose of the MPRE is to measure the applicant’s knowledge and understanding of established standards related to a lawyer's professional conduct.
 For MPRE Registration Information, go to the website of the National Conference of Bar Examiners at www.ncbex.org.